webplatform/docs/css/functions/cross-fade/index.md

 ==Simplifying the code==
 Clearly, that's a lot of code to put on individual HTML elements, especially if the effect is repeated in the page.
-It's far more elegant&mdash;and efficient&mdash; to
+It's far more elegant&mdash;and efficient&mdash;to
 abstract the cross-fade function into a single CSS style and then apply it to whatever elements require it.
 Here, we use an independent selector to define a class with the appropriate size and the appropriate cross-faded background image, and then simply use the class later in the document.